Key Features

 ChemGenXplore was developed with support from the Banzhaf Lab and the Moradigaravand Lab.

-Laboratory of Infectious Disease Epidemiology, Biological and Environmental Science and Engineering (BESE) Division, King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia
+- Laboratory of Infectious Disease Epidemiology, KAUST Center of Excellence for Smart Health and Biological and Environmental Science and Engineering (BESE) Division, King Abdullah University of Science and Technology (KAUST), Thuwal, Saudi Arabia

 For questions or suggestions for additional features, please contact: